 Featured image: Neck Face - Not One Fuck, via neckface.ink

 Nychos, born in Austria, spent his youth within a hunting family; this exposed him at an early age to the anatomy of many dead animals, while also developing a love for cartoons and heavy metal.
-Those early influences are always visible in his colorful and freaky street art, that often features dissections and cross sections of human and animal bodies that are crafted in beautiful detail.
+Those early influences shaped his creepy art and are visible in his colorful and freaky street art pieces, that often feature dissections and cross-sections of human and animal bodies that are crafted in beautiful detail.
 His impressive dissected bodies have gained him international recognition, so next time you see a small child poking a dead animal, leave them to it, you never know where it will take them in the future!
 Nychos was a Widewalls Artist of the Week in December 2014.

 Featured image: Nychos – Mural for Urban Spree in Berlin, via hk.mensuno.asia